Our Location

 Dr Deb and her team have extensive experience caring for travellers bitten overseas.

-No one in their right mind would say after a snake bite in the Australian Bush – “Oh I will just see what happens”.
+No one in their right mind would say after a snake bite in the Australian bush – “Oh I will just see what happens”.
+It is kind of the the same thing.

 Call us now 07 3221 9066